Uniformizing Gromov hyperbolic spaces with Busemann functions: Hyperbolic metric spaces

 We will usually use the following lemma to perform computations with Busemann functions in practice.
 Note that the geodesics are parametrized as starting from the basepoint $\omega \in \p X$ instead of ending there.
+The notation $(-\infty,a]$ below should be interpreted as $(-\infty,a] = \R$ when $a = \infty$.

 \begin{lem} Let $b$ be a Busemann function on $X$ based at $\omega \in \p X$.
-Let $a \in \R \cup \{\infty\}$ and let $\gamma:(-\infty,a] \rightarrow X$ be a geodesic with $\gamma(t) \rightarrow \omega$ as $t \rightarrow -\infty$. \begin{enumerate} \item For any $s \in (-\infty,a]$ (or any $s \in \R$ in the case $a = \infty$) we have
+Let $a \in \R \cup \{\infty\}$ and let $\gamma:(-\infty,a] \rightarrow X$ be a geodesic with $\gamma(t) \rightarrow \omega$ as $t \rightarrow -\infty$. \begin{enumerate} \item For any $s, t \in (-\infty,a]$ (or any $s,t \in \R$ in the case $a = \infty$) we have

 \item For any constant $u \in \R$ there is an arclength reparametrization $\t{\gamma}: (-\infty,\t{a}] \rightarrow X$ of $\gamma$ such that $b(\t{\gamma}(t)) \doteq_{144\delta} t+u$ for $t \in (-\infty,\t{a}]$. \end{enumerate} \end{lem}